bigcalm/minecraft-curse-modpack-downloader/README.md

 Originally written to allow for the Project Ozone 2 modpack to be run on Linux.
 Likely to work with any other listed on the Curse Forge.

+The app will download each mod that it can.
+For any mods that fail to download, the app will attempt to find the mod's file that is compatible with the modpack's stated version of Minecraft.

 ## Usage

 ```bash